pearsonkyle/Neural-Nebula/README.md

 ## Higher Resolution Images
 If you want to produce data sets at a resolution higher than 32x32 pixels you will have to modify the architecture of the GAN yourself.
-For example, uncommenting the two `UpSampling2D()` functions in `build_generator()` will increase the size of the images to 128x128.
+For example, including the two `UpSampling2D()` functions in `build_generator()` will increase the size of the images to 128x128.

 ## Sampling the latent space
 Use the generator, for an example see the (`save_imgs()`)[] method